brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 ---
 title: "About me"
 # Populates the `meta description` for a page
 summary: "I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
-I'm a Frontend Developer / UI Engineer and live in West Sussex, England with my family."
+I'm now a Frontend Developer / UI Engineer living in West Sussex, England with my family."
 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w">beautiful part of the country</a>.
-I now live in West Sussex, England with my family.
+I'm now a Frontend Developer / UI Engineer living in West Sussex, England with my family.
   - Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and wild camping in the mountains, staring up at the stars, canoeing, fishing and sport.
 That certainly feels like quite some time ago now&hellip; 🤔

 bodyClass: "about"